Trading Edge – What Is It And How To Find The Best Edges? – Backtest, Examples And Strategies For Traders

 FAQ about the trading edge

-We receive pretty often emails about the trading edge.
+We receive emails about the trading edge pretty often.
 In this section, we address some of the issues that we are often asked about:

 How do you get an edge in forex?

-There is only one way to find out if you have a statistical trading edge: you need to backtest.
-This applies to any market, whether forex, crypto, or stocks.
+We believe there is only one way to determine whether you have a statistical trading edge in forex: backtest.
+By the way, this applies to any market, whether forex, crypto, or stocks.

-Again, we believe the best edge in stock is the overnight edge.
-Likewise, mean reversion trading edges have also worked well in stocks over the last three decades.
+We believe the best edge in stock is the overnight edge.
+Likewise, mean reversion trading edges have worked well in stocks over the last three decades.

 How many trading edges do you need?

-You need many to succeed in trading.
-You can add trading edges as long as they contribute to the overall results.
-Typically, you need to add strategies that don’t correlate to the existing edges.
+You need many trading edges to succeed in trading.
+You can add trading edges if they contribute to the overall results.
+Typically, you must add strategies that don’t correlate to the existing edges and that are complementary.

 Correlation is a very underrated aspect of trading.
 Even less good strategies can be beneficial if the correlation is low.
 We have covered this in many previous articles: